h4sh3d/xmr-btc-atomic-swap/README.md

 Cross-chain atomic swaps have been discussed for a very long time and are very useful tools.
 This protocol describes how to achieve atomic swaps between Bitcoin and Monero with two transactions per chain without trusting any central authority, servers, or the other swap participant.

 ## Scenario
 Alice, who owns Monero (XMR), and Bob, who owns Bitcoin (BTC), want to swap their funds.
-We assume that they already have negociated the right amount plus some fees or what not.
+We assume that they already have negotiated the right amount plus some fees or what not.

 They want to send funds to a special location on each chain (cross-chain) where each party can take control of the other chain (swap) and the other chain only (atomic).

 ### Normal scenario
 If both follow the protocol 4 transactions will be broadcast into both chains, 2 on Bitcoin and 2 on Monero.
-The first ones lock the funds and make them ready for the trade on each chain.
+The first ones locks the funds and makes them ready for the trade on each chain.
 The second ones unlock the funds for one participant only and give knowledge to the other that take control of the other chain.

 ### Worst case scenario
 In the swap is cancelled, 3 Bitcoin transactions are needed instead of 2.
 This is to avoid a race condition that could allow Alice to gain XMR and BTC.
 The worst case is then 5 transactions in total.